OlofBlomqvist/odd-box/README.md

 ### Performance

 While the goal of this project **is not** to provide a state-of-the-art level performing proxy server for production environments, but rather a tool for simplifying local development scenarios, we do try to keep performance in mind..
-Some  rudimentary testing on this authors development machine shows that TCP tunnel mode supports 100k+ requests per second while the intercepting proxy mode handles 20k+ requests per second in most cases.
+Some  rudimentary testing on this authors development machine shows that TCP tunnel mode supports at least 200k requests per second while the intercepting proxy mode handles at least 100k requests per second.
 More specific measurements of different scenarios will be added here at some point.

 ### Terminal User Interface